National Council of the Movement: First Council

 In November 1937, General Franco appointed the fifty members of the National Council.
 As was the case with the rest of the party bodies, the Political Board was made up of six Falangists and four Carlists; there were only eight Carlists at the head of the Provincial Boards) the majority of those appointed by Franco were Falangists (twenty-six), while the Carlists were only eleven and the monarchists six (six soldiers completed their fifties).

 The first National Council of FET and JONS was held on 2 December 1937 at the Monastery of Las Huelgas in Burgos.
 The Council was made up of 50 members and brought together various political tendencies, with a majority of old Falangists (Pilar Primo de Rivera, Mercedes Sanz, Fernández-Cuesta, Agustín Aznar, Ridruejo, Girón, Sancho Dávila, Jesús Suevos) and neo-Falangists (Gamero del Castillo), which together exceeded fifty percent (they totaled twenty-six).

-With them, traditionalists (Tomás Domínguez Arévalo and Fal Conde, who did not attend), monarchists (José María Pemán, Eugenio Montes Domínguez, Yanguas, Valdecasas, Vegas, Pedro Sainz Rodríguez) and military (Gonzalo Queipo de Llano, Jordana, Juan Yagüe, Juan Luis Beigbeder, José Monasterio Ituarte).
+With them, traditionalists (Tomás Domínguez Arévalo, Romualdo de Toledo y Robles and Fal Conde, who did not attend), monarchists (José María Pemán, Eugenio Montes Domínguez, Yanguas, Valdecasas, Vegas, Pedro Sainz Rodríguez) and military (Gonzalo Queipo de Llano, Jordana, Juan Yagüe, Juan Luis Beigbeder, José Monasterio Ituarte).